-To run a backup and restore script, follow these steps:
+To run a backup-and-restore script, perform the following steps:

-- Step 1 Download or cut and paste the script file to any location on your system. - Step 2 At the command line, enter Perl scriptname, where scriptname is the name of the script file. - Step 3 Press Enter. - Step 4 The system prompts you for values for each of the options.
+- Step 1 Download or cut-and-paste the script file to any location on your system. - Step 2 At the command line, enter Perl scriptname, where scriptname is the name of the script file. - Step 3 Press Enter. - Step 4 The system prompts you for values for each of the options.
 Alternatively, you can enter values for the options when you enter the Perl scriptname command before you press Enter.
-Either way, the script requires that you enter a value for each option. - Step 5 The script starts running, printing out the commands that it issues, which provides you with a record of the CLIs.
-You can use these CLIs for a later restore, particularly useful if you want to restore only one or two files.
+Either way, the script requires that you enter a value for each option.

+Step 5 The script starts running, printing out the commands that it issues, which provides you with a record of the CLIs.
+You can use these CLIs for a later restore, which is particularly useful if you want to restore only one or two files.